 Christmas tree in Central Square (December 2020).
 Photography by Daniel Sturley

-Go to this post for more Events in Central Square.
+Try this post for more great Events in Central Square that have been held over the years.